EMarnus/MyCostTracker/README.md

 The program allows users to Add items to the calculator, from there you can Delete the item, Calculate the VAT and Print, Calculate the margin and Print.
 When first loading the terminal you will set the Global Vat and Margin rates.

-The objects add will be stored and reteived from an external database.
+The objects add will be stored and retrieved from an external database.

 ## User Experience
 ### User Stories
 #### Visitor Goals
 - As a first time user, I want easily understand the main purpose of the website.
-  - Opening text explains function and acttions that can be taken.
+  - Opening text explains function and actions that can be taken.

 - As a first time user, I want to be able to easily see the options.
   - On loading you are presented with a list of options.